oils-for-unix/oils/doc/known-differences.md

 OSH considers them syntax errors and aborts all brace expansion, giving you the same thing back: `{a,b}{` and `{a,b}{1...3}`.

-### Tilde expansion and Brace expansion don't interact

-In bash, `{~bob,~jane}/src` will expand the home dirs of both people.
-OSH doesn't do this because it separates parsing and evaluation.
-By the time tilde expansion happens, we haven't *evaluated* the brace expansion.
-We've only *parsed* it.

-(mksh agrees with OSH, but zsh agrees with bash.)

 ### Brackets should be escaped within Character Classes

 Don't use ambiguous syntax for a character class consisting of a single bracket